jcalixte/rnrps/article/article.md

 localDB.replicate.from(remoteDB);
 ```

-`sync` has many options and in our case will need the following settings:
+`sync` has many options and in our case we'll need the following settings:

 - a live sync so we add the property `sync` to `true`,
 - a synchronization that persists and retry when there are connection problems.
 So we define the `retry` prop as `true`.
 - We don't want to synchronize the whole database, only the current game.
 Fortunately, CouchDb and PouchDb can manage that for us with a [filtered replication](https://pouchdb.com/api.html#replication).
 There are many ways to do a filtered replication but the most efficient one is to give to `sync` the array of ids we want to listen to.

-For more details, I advice you go check this excellent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)
+For more details, I recommend this excellent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)

 If we have a look at the whole code, this what we see: